TabbycatDebate/tabbycat/docs/install/heroku.rst

   - ``SENDGRID_USERNAME`` should be set to ``apikey`` (not your username).
   - ``SENDGRID_PASSWORD`` should be set to your API key, which will start with ``SG*******``.

   .. warning:: The `Heroku SendGrid instructions <https://devcenter.heroku.com/articles/sendgrid#setup-api-key-environment-variable>`_ to do something with ``SENDGRID_API_KEY`` are **incorrect**.
 We figured this out by contacting SendGrid support staff.
-Use these the above config vars instead.
+Use the above config vars instead.